datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 other functionalities as well, but we will cover those special cases in later parts [ref to later parts].

-<<<<<<< HEAD
-In this section we will show you an example of two of the most commom systems in a Sesam installation, the mssql and the microservice system.
-We will also show how these systems can connect to pipes to either import or export data, depending on your need.
+In this section we will show you an example of the most commom system in a Sesam installation, the mssql system.
+We will also show how this system can connect to pipes to either import or export data, depending on your need.

 The MSSQL system